Drawing from plants and flowers

 How will I be taught, and will there be any work outside the class?

-You will be taught by demonstration, discussion and practical application.
 Group and one to one tuition, demonstrations and looking at images from other artists.
-The use of a sketchbook to record your thoughts and group critiques will be encouraged for you to reflect upon and develop your work.
+The course will be hands on, with a bit of discussion to facilitate the understanding of why we do things in certain ways.
+The use of a sketchbook to record your thoughts and develop your work will be encouraged, and basic research methods discussed.

 Are there any other costs?
 Is there anything I need to bring?